dymmond/lilya/docs/en/docs/directives/directives.md

     provides some suggested options but it does not mean it should always be in that way.
 It simply serves as an option.

-Currently there are two built-in directives.
+Currently there are a few built-in directives.

 * [directives](#list-available-directives) - Lists all the available directives.
 * [createproject](#create-project) - Used to generate a scaffold for a project.